 Most dental insurance plans cover a percentage of the cost of bridges.
 Additionally, Stamford Dental Arts has a wide array of payment and financing options available.
 Since leaving spaces in your mouth unfilled can lead to more extensive dental work, the price of a bridge often doesn’t stop you from proceeding.
 The benefits of a bridge apply both to your health and to your self-image.

 If you think you may need a dental bridge and you live close to Stamford, contact Stamford Dental Arts and schedule your initial consultation.
-Your Dentists in Stamford, Ali Modiri, DDS and Marjan Moghadam, DDS treats you right and takes care of all your oral health needs.
+Your dentists, Ali Modiri, DDS and Marjan Moghadam, DDS treats you right and takes care of all your oral health needs.

 Date & Time That Works For You